Plastic Surgery for Chemical Burns

 Corneal opacification and necrosis occur after exposure to 20% HF.

-Irrigation therapy for HF
+Irrigation therapy for HFInitiate

 immediate and copious irrigation of the exposed eyes at the scene of